 Walden leases its facilities under various operating lease agreements and month-to-month rentals.
 The leases expire at various dates through April 2025.
-Office rents and leases which includes scheduled rent increases and an additional charge for common area maintenance costs totaled \$369,111 for the year ended June 30, 2020 and is included in occupancy.
+Office rents and leases which includes scheduled rent increases and an additional charge for common area maintenance costs totaled \$415,899 and \$369,111 for the years ended June 30, 2021 and 2020, respectively, and is included in occupancy.

 Walden also leases certain office equipment under various operating lease agreements and month-to-month rentals.
-Equipment rents and leases totaled \$42,496 for the year ended June 30, 2020 and is included in occupancy.
+Equipment rents and leases totaled \$42,316 and \$42,496 for the years ended June 30, 2021 and 2020, respectively, and is included in occupancy.